2011 in Bellator MMA: Results

-Cramer defeated Samman via unanimous decision (29–28, 29–28, 29–28).

 Bellator 47

 Bellator 47 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on July 23, 2011 at Casino Rama in Rama, Ontario.
+The event took place on July 23, 2011, at Casino Rama in Rama, Ontario.
 The card featured semi-final fights in the Bellator 2011 Summer Series Featherweight Tournament.
 The event was distributed live in prime time by MTV2.

 Background

 This event was to feature Joe Warren's first defense of his featherweight title against season four tournament winner Patricio Freire.
 Freire, however, pulled out of the fight in early July due to a broken hand.

 This was Bellator's first event in Canada.
 Bellator 4 was set to take place in Canada, but was moved due to the promotion unable to come to terms with the Quebec Boxing Commission.

 Ben Saunders was expected to fight at this event, but had to pull out due to an undisclosed injury he suffered in training.

 Bantamweights Bo Harris and Bryan Goldsby were originally announced to be facing each other, but the bout did not materialize in the days leading up to the event as Harris failed to complete his medical requirements in a timely fashion.

 The event drew an estimated 277,000 viewers on MTV2.